snootched/cb-lcars/README.md

 ### What is this?
 This is a set of custom cards to build yourself an LCARS-inspired Home Assistant dashboard.

+These cards are built upon `custom-button-card` with some enhancements to base function and internal template management.

 <br>

 - Inspired by, and meant to be used side-by-side with the amazing [ha-lcars-theme](https://github.com/th3jesta/ha-lcars)
 - Provides a (growing) library of elements found in LCARS interfaces like:
   - Buttons